ModelEarth/Earthscape/app/README.md

 # Launch EarthScape

-If you've already installed locally, you'll already have "chatbotui" in your Docker container.
+If you've already installed locally, you'll have "chatbotui" in your Docker container.
 Simply run in your Earthscape folder to launch.
 (Step 11)

 	npm run chat

 [Earthscape](https://model.earth/earthscape/) is a fork of [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) by [Nick Wrigley](https://twitter.com/mckaywrigley).
-Install documented by our [model.earth Team](/projects)
+Install documented by our [Model.earth Team](/projects)

 ---